sleepymalc/pbb.wtf/content/posts/BertrandParadox/index.md

 # Bertrand's Paradox
-When infinity is more involved, the trouble comes along.
+While infinity is an (potential) issue, but there's in fact something more serious and fatal.
 Consider the following experiment: Given a circle and an equilateral triangle inscribed in it, what is the probability that a random chord is longer than a side of the triangle?

 <p align="center">
 	<img src="figures/0.png"/>
 </p>

-While the problem may seem innocent at the first look, but there are much more to say.
+While the problem may seem innocent at the first look, but it's an interplay between infinity and different viewpoints of probability.
 Nevertheless, let's try to solve this.

 ## First Attempt: Random Endpoints
 Let's try to find a random chord in a circle first.
 A natural way to do this is to randomly picked two points on the circle and link them together.
 We see that without loss of generality, we can assume that one of the